fr407041/mnist-siamese-neural-network-for-R-code/README.md

   validation_steps = 50
 )
 ```
-**Step 6: Model Fit**
+**Step 6: Train the Model**
-<br>Notice!
-Small learning rate (ex : 1e-5) will lead to slowly optimize progress, so we suggest use 1e-3 as our learning rate.
+<br>Note: Using a small learning rate (e.g. 1e-5) can result in slower optimization progress.
+Therefore, we recommend using a learning rate of 1e-3 to speed up the training process.
-<br>Below is comparison, you will find 1e-3 is learning faster than 1e-5 more.
+<br>As shown below, the model trained with a learning rate of 1e-3 learns faster than the one trained with a learning rate of 1e-5.
 ![learning_rate_comparison](https://github.com/fr407041/mnist-siamese-neural-network-for-R-code/blob/master/images/learning_Rate_comparison.png)
 ```
 model %>% compile(